-Winnie is no ordinary Nineteenth Century girl.
+Winnie is no ordinary 19th century girl.
 She unconventional, plucky, and smart—in fact, she’s a girl-genius on a mission.
 Winnie plans to be an engineer, despite the fact that engineering is only for men in the nineteenth century.

-Five years later, and Winnie and I are not finished, not by a long shot.
+It’s five years after I first dreamed up my girl genius, and Winnie and I are not finished, not by a long shot.
 She’s hung around the attic in my mind, tap dancing on the floorboards and bugging me when I’ve been trying to do other things.

 Nah, to be fair, this is a story I have wanted to write sooo bad, but other projects have taken priority.
 2021 is THE year.
 I submitted an old version to the Historical Novel Society of Australasia Elizabeth Jane Corbett Mentorship Prize—and I won!
 Holy Victoriana, Batman!